renesansz/asd_api/README.md

 For this project, we used token based authentication whenever we do an API request.

-*Make sure you have a user registered in DB*, if not yet you can create your first super user account:
+*Make sure you have a user registered in DB*, otherwise you can create your first super user account:

 ```
 ./manage.py createsuperuser
 ```

-Create a token related to the account
+Create a token related to the account, it should print out the token value right after execution

 ```